 What you need to take on board on embarkation day?

 Because your luggage may not get back until late you need to make sure you pack essentials such as any medications and supplies you will need on your first time.
 On top of that consider if you are going to use the swimming pool and if you want to get changed for dinner.
-Another tip is consider what the weather is going to be for your cruise ship drill.
+Another great cruise embarkation tip is to consider what the weather is going to be for your cruise ship drill.
 If you are traveling int he Baltic or Alaska and have an outdoor muster point be sure to dress for cooler weather while if you are in a hot destination be sure to be wearing sun screen or have a hat with you.

-A number one tip is to use the main dining room rather than the buffet on lido deck on embarkation day.
+My number one first time cruise advice is to use the main dining room rather than the buffet on lido deck on embarkation day.
 The buffet gets very busy while the main dining room tends to be filled with experienced diners.
 By eating on in the Main Dining Room on embarkation day you can start you cruise in a relaxed environment.

 Cruise ship excursions should you go private or with the ship?

 The truth is that doing cruise ship excursions can be expensive especially compared to private excursions or doing them on your own.
 But there are benefits to both.
-If you are a nervous traveller you ma want the security of going through the ship or with a company that guarantees that they will get you back to the ship on top.
+If you are a nervous traveller you may want the security of going through the ship or with a company that guarantees that they will get you back to the ship on time.

 We usually only book cruise ship excursions through the ship if we are in a difficult location, or somewhere that requires it for visa constraints or for visa requirements i.e. In Russia to get off the ship you were required to be booked on a ship organised shore excursion.

 This is a big one for some people as alcohol can be expensive onboard.
 We always try to book with a free package if we can but if not we never opt for the package.
 Whether an alcohol package will be worth it for you really depends on how much you plan to drink.
 Decide on how much you drink and compare to drinks menus that can be found online to work out if you need one.